Talk to a Lawyer

 You Might Be Able to Raise Your Credit Score With Experian Boost—But Should You?

 December 18, 2018.
-Experian is introducing a new way to potentially raise your credit score, but opting into this service might not be such a good idea.
+Experian is introducing a new way to potentially raise your credit score, but opting into this service might not be a good idea for everyone.

 Loan Forgiveness Announced for Thousands of Students Who Attended Closed Colleges

 December 13, 2018.
 The U.S. Department of Education will forgive $150 million in federal student loan debt.